snackCake/docs/Broadleaf-Concepts/Key-Aspects-and-Configuration/Merge-Configuration.md

 </bean>
 ```

-This additional configuration triggers the creation of a new bean, `blDialectAdditionalProcessors` that then defines two extra processors that we want to add to the `blDialect processors` property.
+Firstly, this additional configuration triggers the creation of a new bean, `blDialectAdditionalProcessors` that then defines two extra processors that we want to add to the `blDialect processors` property.
 Secondly, we define a `LateStageMergeBeanPostProcessor` that will merge our new bean into the existing bean.
-Then, when the existing bean is injected into `blDialect`, it will contain our extra entries.
+Lastly, when the existing bean is injected into `blDialect`, it will contain our extra entries.

 This strategy is applicable for adding entries into any pre-defined Broadleaf beans.

 ### Strategy 2: XPath based merging

-This older merge strategy is still used in parts of the system that have not been migrated to the new style.
+This is the older merge strategy and is still used in parts of the system that have not been migrated to the new style.
 It leverages various XPath based merge strategies defined in [default.properties](https://github.com/BroadleafCommerce/BroadleafCommerce/blob/master/common/src/main/resources/org/broadleafcommerce/common/extensibility/context/merge/default.properties).
 This approach actually modifies the XML structure of the merged applicationContexts before it reaches Spring.
 Let's take a look at an example of registering multiple dialects in the `blWebTemplateEngine`:

 ```xml
 <bean id="blWebTemplateEngine" class="org.thymeleaf.spring3.SpringTemplateEngine">